January 26, 2017

 If you're familiar with services like Netflix (for streaming videos) and Pandora (for streaming music), you already understand a lot of what on-demand online safety training is all about.

-The basic idea with online safety training is you go to a website, enter into some form of payment agreement, and get access one or more safety and health online courses.
+The basic idea with online safety training is you go to a website, enter into some form of payment agreement, and get access to one or more safety and health online courses.
 In almost all of these systems, when a person completes a course, that person should be able to print or receive via email or traditional mail a completion certificate or card.

 In many on-demand online safety training systems, that's pretty much everything.
-However, some systems may include additional features that allow the safety training manger at a company to administer and manage the online safety training program.
+However, some systems may include additional features that allow the safety training manager at a company to administer and manage the online safety training program.
 By administering and managing, we mean:

 Finally, although this probably isn't common, some of these on-demand online safety training systems may even provide tools to help the safety training manager at a company manage the "traditional," in-person safety training in addition to online safety training.
 This would include things like safety meetings, tailgate talks, instructor-led classroom-style training, field-based OJT training, OJT mentoring programs, and more.